xbeat/Machine-Learning/README.md

 This presentation explores Alexandre Dumas' classic novel "The Count of Monte Cristo" through the lens of Python programming.
 We'll examine key events and themes from the book, proposing innovative Python approaches to analyze and understand the story's complexities.
 Our journey will take us through optimization algorithms, cryptography, network analysis, and more, offering a fresh perspective on this timeless tale of betrayal and revenge.

+## Avoiding Bad Coding Practices in Data Science

+Configuration Management Using YAML

+Configuration management is crucial for maintaining clean, scalable code in data science projects.
+Using YAML files to store parameters, model configurations, and data paths enables easier maintenance and reproducibility while eliminating hardcoded values throughout the codebase.

 ## Explaining Neural Network Architecture and Training

 Introduction to Neural Networks